aleshaleksey/fansys23/12-equipment-economy.md

 **Smith's forge**: A complete forge.
 This is not mobile and consists of furnace as well as all other tools and structures for turning an iron ingot into an implement.

 **Musical instruments (simple)**: This mostly includes simple wind instruments made of reed, with no metal parts and no rare materials.
-These would be welcome at a festival, a fey glade, ora village tavern, but might get you laughed out of town or executed at a king's court.
+These would be welcome at a festival, a fey glade, or a village tavern, but might get you laughed out of town or executed at a king's court.

 **Musical instruments (average)**: This includes more robust wind instruments and certain percussion, such as tambourines.
 Certain simpler string instruments would fall in this category.
 They might contain mixture of wooden, hide and metal parts and would be acceptable either as a performance in a town's tavern or as part of a band or orchestra.
 A buffoon at a court might use instruments from this category.